flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-27-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘It cost me everything.
-I wish I worded it better.’
+      > "It cost me everything.
+I wish I worded it better."

       Roseanne Barr in her first TV interview after her ABC sitcom was canceled following a racist tweet.
 In May, Barr tweeted that former Obama official